 Day 4: Friday 20 September, Berlin – Dessau

-Today we are hoping to visit residential architecture projects in and around Berlin (detailed program to be confirmed)
+We also hope to visit residential architecture projects in and around Berlin (detailed program to be confirmed).

 In the late afternoon we continue by coach to Dessau where we will be based for the next two nights.
 (Overnight Dessau) BLD